damianaiamad/winston-mongodb/README.md

 A MongoDB 3.6 transport for [winston][0].

-Current version supports only mongodb driver version 2.x.
-If you want to use winston-mongodb with mongodb version 1.4.x use winston-mongodb <1.x.
+Current version supports only mongodb driver version 3.x.

 ## Motivation
 `tldr;?`: To break the [winston][0] codebase into small modules that work